maddawg9838/LinearRegression-GradientDescent-/README.md

 pip install -r requirements.txt
 ```

-### Additional Information
+### Important Information
-While running the program, plots will appear.
-You need to close the plot windows to continue the program.
+**While running the program, plots will appear.
+You need to close the plot windows to continue the program.**

 ### Part 1: Custom Gradient Descent
 ```bash